 Networked society has given buyers easy access to more information about endless solutions and purchasing alternatives.
 Most B2B sellers think this automatically means that their customers are in the driver’s seat – empowered, armed to their teeth with information, and clear about their needs.

 Customers, however, seldom see it that way.
 More information begets more questions, which leads to customers working harder to ensure that they fully understand the requirements and the alternatives of every offer.

 Buying complex solutions, such as advanced software services, has never been easy.
 It's your job as a modern sales professional to give your potential customers purchase easy.

-In this article, we go through what prescriptive sales is all about and include a 3-step guide to how you can ramp up your prescriptive sales game to effectively maximize consumers ease of purchase.
+In this article, we go through what prescriptive sales is all about and include a 3-step guide to how you can exploit sales intelligence to ramp up your prescriptive sales game and effectively maximize consumers ease of purchase.

 What is Prescriptive Selling?

 Prescriptive selling involves making a recommendation to customers backed with reasons why it’s the best solution for them.
 If you think of your potential customer as the person behind the steering wheel on her journey to becoming your customer, the role of a prescriptive salesperson is to be the navigator.

 For this to be possible, you have to be able to demonstrate a deep understanding of the customer’s pain points and needs while offering a valuable solution.

 Company data can provide salespeople with information about companies' both basic characteristics as well as their more hidden traits, their interests, pain-points and current situation.